-Stochastic Oscillator Analysis and Stochastic Oscillator Signals
+Stochastic Oscillator Technical Analysis and Stochastic Oscillator Technical Signals

 Developed by George C. Lane

-This Oscillator is based on the theory that in an uptrend market the price closes near high of price range and in a downwards trending market the price will close near the low of price range.
+This Oscillator is based on the theory that in an uptrend market the price closes near high of price range & in a downwards trending market the price will close near the low of price range.

 The Stochastic Lines are drawn as 2 lines - %K and %D.